 In addition to frosted glass (as shown above) we offer a variety of obscure glazing patterns which offer various levels of privacy.
 We use Glass Solutions from Saint-Gobain, which is a leading manufacturer of glass throughout Europe.
 You can choose from the following options:

 Glazing spacer bars (Warm Edge Spacers)

 For many years the standard spacer bar was made from aluminium, which conducts heat or cold, this can lead to higher levels of thermal loss and a reduction of energy efficiency.
 In recent years, double and triple glazing has moved away from the colder aluminium spacer bars and embraced warm edge spacer technology.
-Warm edge spacer is a term given to a slightly different type of spacer bar.
+The Warm edge spacer is a slightly different type of spacer bar.
 The term warm edge is based on the fact that the construction is fabricated and designed to conduct less heat or cold than the traditional aluminium spacer tubes.
 Units fabricated using warm edge spacers can have a warmer internal edge temperature of up to 65%, reducing the likelihood of condensation by up to 70% and increasing thermal efficiency.

 We use warm edge spacers on all our products as standard, unless aluminium spacers are specifically requested, or where the limitation of glass type means aluminium spacers are the only option.

 Warm edge spacers come in a wide range of colours, and unless a specific colour is requested we automatically select the colour of spacer bar to match the paint colour.
 For example, products which are white inside and outside will have white warm edge spacers, as shown in the above picture.